Today's Articles

 Sam Jones was born on this date in 1925.
 He was a Black baseball player.

 Sam Jones, born in Stewartsville, Ohio, pitched the Cleveland Buckeyes to the Negro World Series in 1947.
 He was known as Red in the Negro Leagues for his reddish complexion.
-In the majors, Jones became Sad Sam, after the original Sad Sam Jones, and Toothpick Sam for the toothpick he always chewed on the mound.
+In the majors, Jones became Sad Sam, after the original Sad Sam Jones, and Toothpick Sam for the toothpick he constantly chewed on the mound.

 He signed with the Cleveland Indians in 1950, but the rotation of Bob Feller, Bob Lemon, Early Wynn, and Mike Garcia was a tough one to get into.
 Traded to the Cubs on May 12, 1955, Jones threw a no-hitter against Pittsburgh, the first Black man to do so.
 That year, he led the N.L. in losses (20), strikeouts, and walks (185), allowing only 175 hits.
 He repeated as strikeout and walk leader in 1956 and again in 1958 after his trade to the Cardinals.
 With the Giants in 1959, he was a leading starter and the most effective reliever.